jessfraz/pony/README.md

 GLOBAL OPTIONS:
    --debug, -d              run in debug mode
-   --file, -f "~/.pony"     file to use for saving encrypted secrets --gpgpath "~/.gnupg"     filepath used for gpg keys --help, -h               show help --generate-bash-completion
+   --file, -f "~/.pony"     file to use for saving encrypted secrets --keyid                  optionally set specific gpg keyid/fingerprint to use for encryption & decryption [$PONY_KEYID] --gpgpath "~/.gnupg/"    filepath used for gpg keys --help, -h               show help --generate-bash-completion
    --version, -v            print the version